rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   of them.*
 * *Thinking ahead: Alternate months of assorted topics and focused topics.*
-    * November: Grinnellians (mostly; I need NaNoWriMo somewhere?)
+    * November: Grinnellians
     * December: Assorted
     * January: C and Unix (that's right; I should write 'Don't Embarass Me')
     * February: Assorted
-    * March: Top-ten lists
+    * March: Top-ten lists (?)
     * April: Assorted
     * May: Autobiographical (?; probably not)
     * June: Assorted
     * July: More Grinnellians (?)
     * August: Assorted
-    * September: Planning ihree-hundred more essays (I'd have to write one set of ten topics each day; that could be an interesting challenge)
+    * September: Planning three-hundred more essays (I'd have to write one set of ten topics each day; that could be an interesting challenge)
     * October: Assorted
     * November: The not-so-great, excessively end-noted, American novel.